Braces and pregnancy: Can you get braces while pregnant?

-We have so much we want to do and yet there is no perfect time to start a family, even though it is a wonderful and magical thing.
-It takes 9 months to have a baby, and on average it takes 5-9 months to get straight teeth with Straight Teeth Direct™ invisible aligners.
-With many women asking about braces and pregnancy, here is a breakdown and all you need to know before getting started.
+The human gestation length is around 9 months and, on average, it takes only 5 to 9 months to get straight teeth with clear aligners.
+With many women asking about braces during pregnancy, here is a breakdown of all you need to know before getting started.

 Compared with other irreversible cosmetic procedures or treatments that require oral or intravenous medication, teeth straightening with braces or removable aligners do not affect the rest of your body so there’s absolutely nothing to be scared off if you’re trying to get pregnant and want to get started with orthodontics at the same time.